 In one activity, the team posted pictures of water around the office to jolt people’s memories and handed out water cups to keep people on top of the game.
-In a last ditch attempt to hit that 300 gallon goal, a bar with water shots was set up where people had to down shots of water throughout the day.
+In a last-ditch attempt to hit that 300-gallon goal, a bar with water shots was set up where people had to down water shots throughout the day.

 Daniel also introduced icing to the proceedings.
 Usually carried out by college students with a large supply of Smirnoff Ice, icing is where bottles are hidden and, if you find one, you have to get down on one knee and drink the entire thing.

 Though these activities all helped keep momentum going, Daniel and Brett knew that they’d have to keep on top of everyone and continuously come up with new activities and new motivating methods to get to their goal.

 Daniel and Brett both noted that successful self-improvement tasks in the past have included a healthy dose of competition.
 With the Water Challenge, they wanted to create a competition where the team were working towards the same goal but had a certain amount of motivation to do it.

 To highlight the sense of competition, they introduced a kind of “March Madness” (despite it being November), where eight people competed on each side each day to see who would be crowned the water-drinking champion.

 The goal?
 Eight cups of water a day.